zeightOFFICIAL/portrait-manager/README.md

 }
 ```
 #### Translation addendum
 The program was optimized to use several languages and fonts.
 In order to create a translation, load TextVariables.resx, copy it.
 Change its name to TextVariables.{X}.resx, where X - is a short calling for language, fr, ru, en, etc. After that, full value fields to the according translations.
+However, I need to integrate any translations manually.

 ### Copyrights
 1. Program license: GPL-2.0 license, conditions listed in LICENSE (https://github.com/zeightOFFICIAL/portrait-manager-pathfinder/blob/master/LICENSE)
 2. All rights for Visual Studio 2022 belongs to Microsoft (https://www.microsoft.com/)
 3. All rights for Pathfinder: Kingmaker and Pathfinder: Wrath of the Righteous belongs to Owlcat Games (https://owlcat.games/)
 4. All rights for https://www.nexusmods.com/pathfinderkingmaker/mods/92 belongs to Nexus Mods (https://www.nexusmods.com/) and Citrus457 (https://www.nexusmods.com/pathfinderkingmaker/users/60287596)
-5. Images and icons used in program belongs to Owlcat Games
+5. Images and icons used in program belongs to Owlcat Games (https://owlcat.games/)
 6. Used font Bebas Neue belongs to its creator (https://fonts.google.com/specimen/Bebas+Neue)<br><br>
-Inform if your owner rights are violated
+<b>Inform: if your owner rights are violated, you've encountered any bugs, if you have any suggestions.
-##### Disclaimer: this is not a product of Owlcat Games, it is developed by a third parties.
+Disclaimer: this is not a product of Owlcat Games, it is developed by a third parties.
 Every image used in this application, and processed by it, does not belong to this program's author.
-Clients (users) are responsible for selecting the image, and using processed by the program images.
+Clients (users) are responsible for selecting the image, and using processed by the program images.</b>